Running the Rapids at Bull Sluice on the Southeasts's first Wild & Scenic River, the Chattooga River

 Clearly, those studies didn’t survey residents of the northwestern corner of South Carolina.
 The outdoors here were simply too much fun.

 I’m not a numbers person, but as we drove home the next day and relived our memories from the trip, I did the math.
 Would we be coming back to Lake Hartwell Country in the near future?
 100% yes!
-I know we only scratched the surface of the outdoor adventure here.
+We haven't scratched the surface yet!